magento/merchdocs/src/customers/now-online.md

 ![]({% link images/images/customers-now-online.png %}){: .zoom}
 [_Online Customers_]({% link configuration/customers/customer-configuration.md %})

-Online status of customers is being updated only upon customer login, registration or any other state changing event, i.e. cart related events like add, remove, modify products etc.
+The online status of customers is being updated only upon customer login, registration, or any other state-changing event, i.e. cart-related events like add, remove, modify products, etc.

-Page visits alone will not update the customer online status.
+Page visits alone will not update the customer's online status.
 To collect such information, it is recommended to [set up Google Analytics]({% link marketing/google-universal-analytics.md %}) (alone or via [Google Tag Manager]({% link marketing/google-tag-manager.md %})) or use other analytics software with Magento.

 ## See all customers currently online